prescottprue/react-redux-firebase/docs/queries.md

 ```

 ## orderByChild
-To order the query by a child within each object, user orderByChild.
+To order the query by a child within each object, use orderByChild.

 **Internal Method**: [ `orderByChild`](https://firebase.google.com/docs/reference/js/firebase.database.Query#orderByChild)